Our 2024 Diversity Report

 Our staff by gender identity

-Forty-eight percent of American Journalism Project staff identify as people of color, compared to 30 percent of philanthropic foundation staff overall.
-Among those, 16 percent identify as African American/Black, 20 percent as Asian, 8 percent as multiracial, and 4 percent as North African/Middle Eastern.
-No one identified as American Indian/Alaskan Native, Hispanic/Latino, or Native Hawaiian/Pacific Islander.
+Forty-seven percent of American Journalism Project staff identify as people of color, compared to 34 percent of philanthropic foundation staff overall.
+Among those, 12.5% identify as African American/Black, 21.9% as Asian or Pacific Islander, 6.3% as Hispanc or Latino, 3.1% as multiracial, and 3.1% as North African/Middle Eastern.
+No one identified as American Indian/Alaskan Native.

 Our staff by race and ethnicity

 Sixty percent of our senior leadership are women.
-In foundations overall, women held 69 percent of CEO and leadership roles in 2022.
+In foundations overall, women held 65% of CEO and leadership roles in 2024.

 Leadership by gender identity

-Twenty percent of our senior leadership members identify as people of color (Asian).
-In foundations overall, 29 percent of those in CEO and leadership roles identify as a person of color.
+Twenty percent of our senior leadership members identify as people of color.
+In foundations overall, 24% of those in CEO and leadership roles identify as a person of color.

 Leadership by race and ethnicity